HLasse/TextDescriptives/docs/installation.rst

 Installing from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also install DaCy directly from source using:
+You can also install TextDescriptives directly from source using:

 .. code-block::